Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Numerical Results

 \subsection{Varying the Number of Cores}

-In this experiment, we varied the number of cores used by the IRG-based algorithms and the memetic baseline.
-For IRG-GLNS, the number of cores is the number of threads used for edge cost computations, as well as the number of processes used for sampling in the robot arm MT-TSP.
-For PDG and PCG, the number of cores is $n_\text{proc}$.
-For IRG-PGLNS, the number of cores is the number of threads used for edge cost computations, the number of processes used for sampling in the robot arm MT-TSP, and $n_\text{thread}$ in PGLNS.
-For the memetic algorithm, the number of cores is the number of threads used in initial population construction and when generating a new population from a previous one (see Appendix \ref{appendix:memetic_modifications}).
+In this experiment, we varied the number of cores used by the IRG-based algorithms and the memetic baseline, denoted in plots as $n_\text{core}$.
+For IRG-GLNS, $n_\text{core}$ is the number of threads used for computing edge costs, as well as the number of processes used for sampling in the Robot Arm MT-TSP.
+For PDG and PCG, $n_\text{core}$ is $n_\text{proc}$.
+For IRG-PGLNS, $n_\text{core}$ is the number of threads used for edge cost computations, the number of processes used for sampling in the Robot Arm MT-TSP, and $n_\text{thread}$ in PGLNS.
+For the memetic algorithm, $n_\text{core}$ is the number of threads used in initial population construction and when generating a new population from a previous one (see Appendix \ref{appendix:memetic_modifications}).

 For each algorithm, the first time that Alg. \ref{alg:InitialTourGen} is invoked, we use all the cores on our computer, so that the initial solution is found at approximately the same time in all experiments.
 This avoids counterintuitive trends where using fewer cores causes the initial solution computation to finish later and the AUC to decrease, which would give an impression that using fewer cores improves performance.
-In the IRG-based algorithms, Alg. \ref{alg:InitialTourGen} is only called once, whereas in the memetic baseline, Alg. \ref{alg:InitialTourGen} is called once for each member of the initial population; therefore, the memetic baseline uses all cores to generate its first population member, then $n_\text{core}$ cores to generate subsequent ones.
+In the IRG-based algorithms, Alg. \ref{alg:InitialTourGen} is only called once, whereas in the memetic baseline, Alg. \ref{alg:InitialTourGen} is called once for each member of the initial population; thus, the memetic baseline uses all cores to generate its first population member, then $n_\text{core}$ cores for subsequent members.